mobify/workshop--adaptivejs-site-1x/README.md

     function($) {
         var homeUI = function() {
             $('.js-tabs__header').on('click', function(e) {
-                // The click handler will go here.
+                // The tab functionality will be added up here.
             });
         };